DTYK/2020-singapore-general-election-sentiments/README.md

 #### Post-hoc tests

-A significant three-way interaction could be followed up with the following post-hoc tests:
+A significant three-way interaction could be followed up with the following post-hoc tests<sup>[9](#footnote9)</sup>:

 * Two-way interaction at each level of the third variable
 * Main effects of each variable
 * Pairwise comparisons of each variable that has more than two levels (e.g. period_2020)

-A three-way interaction suggests that one, or more, two-way interactions differ across the levels of a third variable.
-In our case, it could mean that there are differences in the interaction of `period_2020` and `platform` at each level of `pol_party`.
+A three-way interaction suggests that one, or more, two-way interactions differ across the levels of a third variable.<sup>[10](#footnote10)</sup> In our case, it could mean that there are differences in the interaction of `period_2020` and `platform` at each level of `pol_party`.
 We could visualise the three-way interaction as follows.
 From eye-balling the plot, comments made on Twitter were generally more positive than on Reddit, with comments made specifically on the oppositional parties more positive relative to the incumbent party.

 ![Three-way Interactions](/image/three-way-interactions.png)